-We are now accepting applications for Fall on-campus and remote programs!
+We are now accepting applications for Summer and Fall 2021 on-campus and remote programs!
 Apply today!

 Program Dates and Fees

 - Application Fee: This amount is required to process applications.
 The application fee and tuition deposit are non-refundable and non-transferable.